Hall of Mirrors: Construction

-In 1623 King Louis XIII ordered the construction of a modest two-story hunting lodge at Versailles, which he soon enlarged to a château from 1631 to 1634.
+In 1623, King Louis XIII ordered the construction of a modest two-story hunting lodge at Versailles, which he enlarged to a château from 1631 to 1634.
 His son Louis XIV declared the site his future permanent residence in 1661 and ordered the transformation into an extensive residence in several stages and on a grandiose scale.
 The palace was to provide ideal settings for rest and retreat but it also had to attain a new quality of representation as the future seat of Europe's greatest absolutist royal court and government of supreme authority, residence of choice for the aristocratic society and arena for elaborate state festivals and ceremonies, Europe's centre of culture, art and entertainment.

-During the early expansion phase Louis Le Vau added the Forecourt (1662) and the “Le Vau Envelope” (1668 to 1670), encased the old château and added two new wings in the north and south.
+During the early expansion phase, Louis Le Vau added the Forecourt (1662) and the "Le Vau Envelope" (1668 to 1670), encased the old château and added two new wings in the north and south.
 The new wings towered over the original western building by the garden.
 The space in between was a terrace supported by arcades.
-The buildings of the “Le Vau Envelope” included the king's apartments in the north and the queen's apartments in the south.
+The buildings of the "Le Vau Envelope" included the king's apartments in the north and the queen's apartments in the south.

-The Hall of Mirrors was built during the third building stage between 1678 and 1684 and was to replace a large terrace and several smaller salons facing the gardens.
+The Hall of Mirrors was built during the third building stage between 1678 and 1684 and replaced a large terrace and several smaller salons facing the gardens.
 The terrace was originally situated directly outside of the King's and the Queen's apartments.
 The terrace was considered to be a rather misplaced architectural element and exposed to the elements, reducing its utility.
-Eventually it was decided to demolish it and architect Jules Hardouin-Mansart was tasked with the design development and the construction of the Mirror Hall Gallery and artist Charles Le Brun received the honor to create the interior decorative apparatus.
+Eventually it was decided to demolish it.
+Architect Jules Hardouin-Mansart was tasked with the design development and the construction of the Mirror Hall Gallery.
+Artist Charles Le Brun received the honor to create the interior decorative apparatus.

-The garden facade of the Corps de logis was built in a straight front and essentially received its current appearance.
+The garden façade of the Corps de logis was built in a straight front and essentially received its current appearance.
 The Hall of Mirrors is flanked at the far ends by the Salon of War (Salon de la guerre) in the north and the Salon of Peace (Salon de la paix) in the south, respectively.
-The Mirror Gallery connects to the two salons, which were assigned to and incorporated into the king's apartments in the north and the queen's apartments in the south.
-Both salons are accessible via the Mirror Gallery through wide opening passageways.
+The Hall of Mirrors connects to the two salons, which were assigned to and incorporated into the king's apartments in the north and the queen's apartments in the south.

+Both salons are accessible via the Hall of Mirrors through wide opening passageways.
 The hall and the two salons were identically furnished and decorated and form a stylistic and functional unit.
-The exterior walls of the salons date from the time of Le Vau's encasings of the old château and were given their current appearance after the installation of the Mirror Hall by Hardouin-Mansart.
+The exterior walls of the salons date from the time of Le Vau's encasings of the old château and were given their current appearance after the installation of the Hall of Mirrors by Hardouin-Mansart.